MathieuNlp/Sam_LoRA/README.md

 # Introduction

-Segment anything is a foundational model released by Meta ([SAM](https://segment-anything.com/)) and pre-trained over 1 billion images.
+Segment anything is a foundational model released by Meta ([SAM](https://segment-anything.com/)) and is pre-trained over 1 billion images.
 The model shows high quality zero-shot inference.

 ![Dog segmentation](./docs/images/dog_segmented.png)
 *Segmentation of an image by SAM*

-As good as they are, pre-trained models cannot answer to every segmentation tasks.
-The model has a large understanding of everything but situation-wise, the model can perform poorly.
+As good as they are, foundational models cannot answer to every segmentation tasks.
+The model has a large understanding of everything but situation-wise, SAM could perform poorly.
 I dug deeper into this problem by applying SAM to product packshots.
-Product packshots are mostly done with a one-color background and the object upfront.
-Those images have less noise than regular images and therefore SAM should be performing well.
-However, we will that in the application of jewelry, SAM as difficulties segmenting.
+Product packshots are mostly done with an object upfront and a one-color background.
+Those images have less noise than regular images and therefore SAM should provide greate results.
+However, we will see that in the application of jewelry, SAM as difficulties segmenting.

 # Problem
-Can we segment jewelry rings used for product packshots ?
+Can we segment jewelry rings used in product packshots ?

 # Dataset
 I built a dataset of 2 different rings with white background.
 The 2 types of rings are:
 - Single ring
 - Pair rings

 The single rings have different views and some as a jewel on it.
 The material can also change between gold and silver.
 The pair rings are 2 rings with one on top of the other.
 The outline of this can be challenging to segment.
 Same as the single ring, the material are either gold or silver.
 In the training set, I equally splited both type of rings.
 The test set is composed of 2 images: a single ring and a pair rings.